Safety Notice to Member Clubs and Coaches Regarding teaching of racing starts

 FAQ on Racing Start Certification

-- Why did the USA Swimming Board of Directors implement the Racing Start Certification Checklist?
-The experience of USA Swimming and a racing start study commissioned by our insurer observed that teaching racing starts can potentially result in serious injury if not performed correctly.
-In response to these observations, the USA Swimming Board made changes to the existing six-foot depth rule for teaching racing starts.
-Those changes included making clear that the definition of teaching racing starts includes all racing start training until the swimmer’s coach certifies that the swimmer has the skill to perform a shallow racing start on demand into four feet of water.
+- Why did USA Swimming implement the Racing Start Certification Checklist?
+The experience of the USA Swimming’s insurance companies and independent racing start studies have indicated that teaching racing starts (forward and backstroke) can potentially result in serious injury if not performed correctly.
+In response to these observations, USA Swimming made changes to the existing six-foot depth rule for teaching forward racing starts in 2007 and backstroke starts in 2015.
+With this addition, the definition of teaching racing starts now includes all racing start training (Forward and Backstroke) until the swimmer’s coach certifies that the swimmer has the skill to perform a shallow racing start on demand into four feet of water.
 The Racing Start Certification Checklist establishes criteria for that certification.

 - What if a swimmer is certified at one club and then transfers to another?
 The swimmer must be recertified at the new club.